Teaching at LMU

 Currently assigned topics

-JavaSMT: develop and implement a solver-independent SMT2 String parser/composer (with automated tests and build documentation).
+JavaSMT: add support for UltimateEliminator, a tool for solver-independent quantifier elimination, to JavaSMT. (with automated tests and build documentation).
 (Mentor: Daniel Baier)

 JavaSMT is a framework that provides a common API for several SMT solvers.
 However, there are solver that do not offer parsing/dumping of formulas in the SMT2 format.
-The goal of this thesis would be the development and implementation of a new, solver-independent layer in JavaSMT, that enables users to generate SMT2 formulas in String form using the API, but also read arbitrary SMT2 formulas into any of the existing solvers APIs without using the solvers parsing abilities.
+The goal of this thesis would be the extension of our solver-independent SMT-LIB2 parser/generator layer in JavaSMT, that enables users to generate SMT2 formulas in String form using the API, but also read arbitrary SMT2 formulas into any of the existing solvers APIs without using the solvers parsing abilities.
+To evaluate this extension, we add a SMT solver using the parser/generator.
 This topic is suited for a bachelor's thesis

 Finished topics